ppostma/NewRemoteSwitch/README.md

 The `address` parameter can be either a random number, or copied from your existing remote.
 You can use the `Receiver` to determine your remotes address.

 The `pin` parameter is the GPIO pin where the transmitter is connected to.
-Please note that it uses the [wiringPi pin numbering scheme] (http://wiringpi.com/pins/).
+Please note that it uses the [wiringPi pin numbering scheme](http://wiringpi.com/pins/).

 For more details about the parameters, please read the comments in `NewRemoteTransmitter.h`.